vivaria/edisonrul.ing/docs/source/cards/e/enlightenment.md

 ### Card Rulings

-●This effect does not target.
+*   This effect does not target.
 The Spellcaster-Type monster that destroyed the opponent’s monster must survive the battle in order for you to activate “Enlightenment.”